jonhoo/hanabot/README.md

    `play`.
  - To clue, use `clue @player <specifier>` where `@player` is the user to clue, and `<specifier>` is either a color (e.g., `red`), or a number (e.g., `two`).
+The leading `clue` keyword is optional.

-In addition, use `clues @player` to show what a player knows about their hand, `discards` to show the discard pile, and `ping` to remind the current player that it's their turn.
+In addition, use `hands` to show all players' hands, and what each player knows about their hand, `discards` to show the discard pile, and `ping` to remind the current player that it's their turn.
+You can also terminate the current game using `quit`.

 When new cards are drawn, they appear on the right-hand side of your hand.